 What is IoT: A Connected World Explained

 What is IoT (Internet of Things) all about?
-Actually, technology became mainstream decades ago with the rise of smart homes and devices.
-Although it might not be as prominently discussed today as AI, its importance remains vital because many modern applications rely heavily on this technology.
-De facto, current IoT software development services have moved beyond basic features like simple dashboards and remote monitoring to more complex and unique applications for IoT products.
+Technology became mainstream decades ago with the rise of smart homes and devices.
+Although it might not be as prominently discussed today as AI, its importance remains vital because many modern applications rely heavily on IoT technology.
+De facto, current IoT software development services have moved beyond basic features such as simple dashboards and remote monitoring to more complex, unique applications for IoT products.

-To handle these complex scenarios, you must understand what an IoT device is and how such systems are structured.
+To handle these complex scenarios, you must understand what an IoT device is and how IoT systems are structured.
 Intrigued?
 You should be.
-Awareness of I-o-T and its technical aspects is key, especially if you aim to develop software for it.
+Awareness of IoT and its technical aspects is key, especially if you aim to develop software for it.

 What is IoT: A Look at Its Roots

 What is IoT, or the Internet of Things?
-While smart home devices might be the first to come to mind, the Internet of Things stretches far beyond our living rooms and boasts a surprisingly long history.
-While the term itself was born in 1999, courtesy of British technologist Kevin Ashton, the concept had its first practical application much earlier.
+While smart home devices might be the first to come to mind, the concept stretches far beyond our living rooms and boasts a surprisingly long history.
+While the term itself was coined in 1999 by British technologist Kevin Ashton, the IoT had its first practical application much earlier.

 The first known example of IoT in action dates back to 1982 at Carnegie Mellon University, where scientists connected a Coca-Cola vending machine to a computer network.
-It could report on stock levels and drink temperatures that demonstrated the potential of connected devices a decade before the World Wide Web became public.
-Even today, the implementation of such a smart vending machine seems impressive.
+It could report on stock levels and drink temperatures, demonstrating the potential of connected devices a decade before the World Wide Web became public.
+Even today, the implementation of such an intelligent vending machine seems impressive.

-Forty years later, Internet of Things is everywhere.
+Forty years later, IoT is everywhere.
 Think about it – cars, kettles, coffee machines, fridges, washing machines, smartphones, and even bread makers often have IoT elements.
 If there’s a companion app for a product, chances are it’s part of the IoT world.

 So, what is IoT technology in simple terms?
 It relies on three essential components to function:

-• Sensors: There are various types of sensors that can detect sound, vibration, load, motion, water, air quality, and even infrared radiation.
+- Sensors: Various types of sensors can detect sound, vibration, load, motion, water, air quality, and even infrared radiation.

-• Networks: They link these sensors to the Internet through either wired or wireless connections to ensure seamless communication.
+- Networks: They connect these sensors to the Internet via wired or wireless connections to ensure seamless communication.

-• Software: It collects, stores, and analyzes the data from the sensors.
+- Software: It collects, stores, and analyzes sensor data.
 Additionally, software solutions control and manage the devices within the IoT ecosystem.

 More about how to control IoT devices can be found here.